elektroeksper/ee-apps-js-mono/README.md

-# Electro Expert - Monorepo
+# Elektro Eksper - Monorepo

 A modern electronics e-commerce platform built with a monorepo architecture using Next.js, Firebase, and TypeScript.